itsmiki/aws-solutions-architect-associate-saa-c03/notes.md

 Be aware of Amazon VPC quotas.
 The default quota is 5 VPCs per Region.
 However, you can request an increase for this quota.

+### Subnets
+**Public subnet** - to make a subnet public, you must first create an internet gateway and attach it to your VPC.
+An **internet gateway** serves two purposes.
+First, it provides a target in your VPC route tables for internet-routable traffic.
+Second, the internet gateway performs network address translation (NAT) for instances that were assigned public IPv4 addresses.

+Creating a public subnet:
+1. Create an internet gateway and attach it to the VPC.
+2. Update or create a route table - to send non-local traffic through the internet gateway to the internet, create a route with destination 0.0.0.0/0 and target <igw-id>in the route table associated with the subnet.

+**Elastic IP** - a static and public IPv4 address.
+You can associate an Elastic IP address with any instance or elastic network interface for any VPC in your account.
+Elastic IP address, you can mask the failure of an instance by rapidly remapping the address to another instance in your VPC.
+Associating the Elastic IP address with the network interface has an advantage over associating it directly with the instance.
+You can move all of the attributes of the network interface from one instance to another in a single step.